zabbix/zabbix/templates/net/mikrotik/mikrotik_CRS354-48G-4S+2Q+RM_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik CRS354-48G-4S2QRM monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik CRS354-48G-4S+2Q+RM.

+Best price and best performance on the market – this 48 port switch will rock any setup, including 40 Gbps devices!

 ## Requirements